yoo2001818/query-planner/DESIGN.md

 # Designing a Query planner
 Query planner accepts a query and plans how should the database perform the query.
 This is really important for implementing RDBMSes.
-While the query planner doesn't support SQL yet, and only accepts MongoDB-like queries, RDBMS join support should be considered.

 Sure, query planners are cool, but how are we going to implement them?